EthanDF/ethandf.github.io/_posts/20161019-LeadersNewWork_BuildingLearningOrgs.md

     *   "People can suffer economically, emotionally, and spiritually under inept leadership." - this instills a sense of responsibility in leaders
     *   Leadership arises from a sense of personal purpose and commitment to the organization's larger mission.
     *   "Achieving return on equity does not, as a goal, mobilize the most noble forces of our soul." - Lawrence Miller
-    *   Leaders engaged in building learning organizations naturally feel part of a larger purpose that goes beyond their organizatio.
-They are part of changing the way businesses operate, not from a vague phianthropic urge, but from a conviction that their efforts will produce organizations capable of achieving higher levels of organizational success and personal satisfaction than traditional organizations. (approximately quoted)
+    *   Leaders engaged in building learning organizations naturally feel part of a larger purpose that goes beyond their organization.
+They are part of changing the way businesses operate, not from a vague philanthropic urge, but from a conviction that their efforts will produce organizations capable of achieving higher levels of organizational success and personal satisfaction than traditional organizations. (approximately quoted)
     *   George Bernard Shaw - "This is the true joy in life, the being used for a purpose you consider a mighty one, the being a force of nature rather than a feverish, selfish clod of ailments and grievances complaining that world will not devote itself to making you happy."
 *   New Skills
     *   Must be distributed widely through the org
     *   Most critical:
         1. Building shared vision
-        2. Surfacing and challenging mental modeles (assumptions)
+        2. Surfacing and challenging mental models (assumptions)
         3. Engaging in systems thinking
     *   Everyone shares responsibility for the whole, not just the piece of the org
-    *   Leaders must contually share their own vision
+    *   Leaders must continually share their own vision
     *   Building a shared vision is an ongoing process
     *   Avoid confusing our generalizations with observable data (leaps of abstraction"
-    *   Acknowledge advocacy skills as potentially counterproductive as compleity requires collaborative learning among different, equally knowledable people
+    *   Acknowledge advocacy skills as potentially counterproductive as complexity requires collaborative learning among different, equally knowledgeable people
     *   During advocacy -
         *   explain the reasoning and data that led to the view
         *   encourage others to test the view